 The smaller White Marlin can also be found in these waters, they tend to be found in depths of around 100 ft.
 As the smallest Marlin found in Cancun, they grow to weights of around 40-60lbs and are best caught with trolling.

 Some more challenging species includes the Wahoo, which is thought to be one of the faster fishes found in these waters.
 Reaching speeds as fast as 50 mph, it is easy to see why they prove to be quite the catch.
 Boats will need to troll faster than usual to keep up with one, using Ballyhoo bait is recommended too.
 You will feel their speed and strength as you battle to reel one in – light or medium tackle is best advised for the Wahoo.

 Cancun Fly Fishing

 While fishing in the deeper waters is an obvious attraction to fishing in Cancun, that doesn’t mean there aren’t ample opportunities for light spinning tackle or fly fishing along the shores and shallow waters.
 The enormous Nichupte Lagoon (Laguna Nichupte), really a collection of eight lagoons bordering Cancun’s resort zone, is a breath-taking spot of immense natural beauty teeming with marine life and packed with fish.

 Fly fishing in Nichupte will have onto some fun with any of the many species of fish here, including Snook, Bonefish, Permit and baby Tarpon.
-Using top water baits is known method for attracting these these acrobatic fish and a technique known as “bowing”, where you create a slack in the line by lowering the rod towards the fish as it jumps, is extremely effective in catching them.
+Using topwater baits is one of the best methods for attracting these acrobatic fish and a technique known as “bowing”, where you create a slack in the line by lowering the rod towards the fish as it jumps, is extremely effective in catching them.

-Other species that you can try your luck with here includes Jack, Barracuda and Snappers to name but a few.
+Other species that you can try your luck with here include Jack, Barracuda, and Snappers to name but a few.